 There are two theories about this street name – one cute, one cynical.
-Both agree on one detail: that Roscoe began as the name of a Southern Pacific train station, located at the east end of present-day Roscoe Blvd.
-That station was named before 1888, and the town that developed around the station was called Roscoe from 1896 until 1949, when it was rechristened Sun Valley.
-Now, back to Roscoe’s origins: The feel-good version is that a young Southern Pacific employee named Roscoe begged for the train to make an unofficial stop near his girlfriend’s house, so he could jump off and go a-courtin’, and “Roscoe’s stop” eventually became a station.
-But I’d put my money on the blander, more corporate explanation: It’s for Roscoe Conkling (1829-1888), a very famous ex-Senator who had recently represented the Southern Pacific in a landmark court case.
+Both agree that Roscoe began as the name of a Southern Pacific train station located at the east end of present-day Roscoe Blvd.
+That station was named before 1888 and the town that developed around the station was called Roscoe from 1896 until 1949, when it was rechristened Sun Valley.
+(This street adopted the Roscoe name by 1914.)
+Now, back to Roscoe’s origins: The feel-good version is that a young Southern Pacific employee named Roscoe begged for the train to make an unofficial stop near his girlfriend’s house, so he could jump off and go a-courtin’, and “Roscoe’s stop” eventually became a proper station.
+But I’d put my money on the blander, more corporate explanation: the station was named after Roscoe Conkling (1829-1888), a very famous ex-Senator who had recently represented the Southern Pacific in a landmark court case.
 (This was the case that opened the door to the “corporations are people” interpretation of the 14th Amendment – which Conkling himself had helped draft.)
-Of course, “Roscoe” could have just been some old farmer.
+Of course “Roscoe” could have just been some local farmer.